-Effective equity interest Name of entities 2021 % 2020 % Principal activities Eurospan Furniture Sdn.
+Effective eq uity interest Name of entities 2022 % 2021 % Principal activities Eurospan Furniture Sdn.
 Bhd.
 100 100 Manufacturing and trading of furniture and wood-based products.
 Dynaspan Furniture Sdn.
-Bhd. ("Dynaspan") 100 100 Manufacturing of furniture and wood- based products.
+Bhd. ("Dynaspan") 100 100 Manufacturing of furniture and wood-based products.
 Dynaword Sdn.
 Bhd.
 100 100 Dormant.

-During the financial year, the Company has subscribed for 15,000,000 non-cumulative redeemable convertible preference shares in Dynaspan by way of converting amount due from Dynaspan amounting to RM15,000,000.
+In the previous financial year, the Company had subscribed for 15,000,000 non-cumulative redeemable convertible preference shares in Dynaspan by way of converting amount due from Dynaspan amounting to RM15,000,000.

 The Company reviews the investment in subsidiaries for impairment annually.
 The recoverable amounts of the investment in subsidiaries assessed by reference to their fair value less cost to sell, which approximate the net assets of the subsidiaries at the end of the reporting period.
-Thus, there is a reversal of impairment loss of RM3,460,140 recognised in respect of investment in Dynaspan during the financial year.
+Thus, there was a reversal of impairment loss of RM3,460,140 recognised in respect of investment in Dynaspan in the previous financial year.